Golla (caste)

 The Golla are a Telugu-speaking pastoral community primarily living in the Indian states of Andhra Pradesh, Maharashtra and Telangana with smaller numbers in Karnataka and Tamil Nadu.
 They are related to other pastoral-herding castes like Gulla, Gullar (in Karnataka), Gollewar and Gavli (in the Marathwada area of Maharashtra State) and are a part of the larger Yadav community.
-They are classified as a Other Backward Caste.
+They are classified as an Other Backward Caste.

 Gollas are traditionally cowherds, but they engage in both sheep/goat and cattle pastoralism, in that they either herd exclusively sheep, a mixed herd of sheep and goats, or cattle.

 Etymology

 One etymology for Golla name comes from the Sanskrit "Gopala", which in North India passed through Prakrit "Gwala".
 Several other variants of the name exist in South India, in such forms as Gollavaru, Godlavaru, etc. There are many synonyms by which they are referred to within their community, namely Kadugolla, Oorugolla, Adivigolla, Handigolla and Gopala.
 Others refer to them only as Golla or Gollaru.

 The Gollas also call themselves Yadava.
 In the early 1920s, castes such as Ahir, Gavli, Golla, Gopa and Goala, which were traditionally engaged in cattle-related occupations, started referring to themselves as Yadav/Yadava.
 They claimed that they were related to the Yadav of the Puranas, which were held to be synonymous and associated with Lord Krishna, a cowherd.